 - THC cartridges or flower

-- CBD products (even if legal at home)
+- CBD products (even if legal where you live)

 - Delta-8 or other cannabinoids